eurostat/searoute/README.md

 mvn clean package
 ```

 and move the servlet `/target/searoute.war` into your `/tomcatX.Y/webapps/` folder.
-Go then to http://localhost:8080/searoute/ to see the [API documentation](https://eurostat.github.io/searoute/src/main/webapp/index.html) and demos.
+Go then to http://localhost:8080/searoute/ to see the REST-API documentation and some examples.

 ## Some additional information